BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 %}

 - `name`: The name of the mint.
 Display this prominently in mint listings and details pages to help users quickly identify different mints.
-- `pubkey`: The hex public key of the mint.
-While this may not be directly displayed to users, it's crucial for security verification.
-Consider showing a shortened version or QR code for advanced users.
 - `version`: Shows the implementation name and software version of the mint.
 Consider displaying this in the mint details to inform users about the mint's current software status.

 </div>